system-zero/system-zero/README.md

   - a shell
     state: don't never tried to work with it, as there are other areas to dedicate attention (it is not a priority, as the direction might change)
+      [update at first days of November]: This is now at least a little bit more useful with command, argument, filename and last component completions.

     sources:
     [document](data/docs/zs.md)